The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: Introduction

 What are the ultimate limits of these restrictions?
 We will primarily focus on state transfer, as it is the best understood, but other state synthesis tasks \cite{kay2017,kay2017a,kay2017c} could be considered.
 Perfect transfer for uniformly coupled systems is impossible in all but the shortest chains \cite{bose2003,christandl2005}.
 Magnetic fields can be added that enhance the quality of state transfer \cite{shi2005}, but perfect transfer remains impossible \cite{kempton2017} without engineering the coupling strengths.

 In this paper, we take the counterpoint of that approach, using engineered couplings, but `field-free', i.e.\ with no (or uniform) magnetic fields.
 This would further reduce the experimental control required in synthesising the Hamiltonian.
-Such a restriction creates a distinction between different Hamiltonian models, such as the Exchange and Heisenberg models.
-In section \ref{sec:imposible}, we shall see that although the field-free restriction is largely irrelevant to the Exchange Hamiltonian, perfect state transfer is impossible with a field-free Heisenberg model.
+Such a restriction creates a distinction between different Hamiltonian models, such as the exchange and Heisenberg models.
+In Section \ref{sec:imposible}, we shall see that although the field-free restriction is largely irrelevant to the exchange Hamiltonian, perfect state transfer is impossible with a field-free Heisenberg model.

-In the absence of perfect transfer, Sec.\ \ref{sec:pretty} considers arbitrarily accurate transfer.
-The term ``pretty good transfer'' has been coined, and considered for uniformly coupled systems of both the Heisenberg and exchange variety \cite{coutinho2016,vanbommel2016,banchi2017}.
-However, no time estimates have been provided in order to achieve a reasonable accuracy of transfer.
+In the absence of perfect transfer, we consider the potential for high quality state transfer in Sec.\ \ref{sec:spec_constrain} and give estimates on the minimum time to achieve this, drawing negative comparisons with the field-full case.
+Sec.\ \ref{sec:pretty} considers another possibility that remains: arbitrarily accurate transfer.
+One possible definition of this, ``pretty good transfer'', has been studied for uniformly coupled systems of both the Heisenberg and exchange variety \cite{coutinho2016,vanbommel2016,banchi2017}.
+However, no time estimates have been forthcoming.
 Here, we define a new paradigm that is appropriate to engineered systems.
-The time estimates that this facilitates are consistent with extrapolations from previous studies of perfect recurrences \cite{hemmer1958,peres1982,bhattacharyya1986} -- these times are entirely unreasonable, being comparable to the age of the Universe.
-However, there are good prospects for improvement; we discuss some options in Sec.\ \ref{sec:future} and assess the potential that they engender.
+Although our best time estimates are comparable to the age of the Universe, and consistent with extrapolations from previous studies of perfect recurrences \cite{hemmer1958,peres1982,bhattacharyya1986}, there are good prospects for improvement; we discuss some options in Sec.\ \ref{sec:future} and assess the potential that they engender.